 4 Stops on an Amazing Southern Oregon Camping Trip

 There are so many wonderful places to travel in Oregon, especially if you love the great outdoors!
 In this article, we’ll take a look at a loop through Southern Oregon from the Southern Oregon coast to Crater Lake and then Ashland.
-This camping trip in Southern Oregon needs about 7-10 days and is very doable if, like us, you’re coming from Northern California.
+This camping trip in Southern Oregon needs about 7-10 days and is very doable if, like us, you’re coming from Northern California, or even Washington.
 Here’s why we loved this Southern Oregon camping trip.

 Why plan a Southern Oregon camping trip?

-First of all, if you don’t know about Oregon parks, let me fill you in.
-They are really nice … much nicer than California parks!
-The Oregon parks we’ve stayed in have hookups (a mix of full and partial hookups), which is a big deal if you’re traveling in an RV like we do.
+First of all, Oregon parks are really nice … much nicer than California parks!
+The Oregon campgrounds we’ve stayed in have hookups (a mix of full and partial hookups), which is a big deal if you travel in an RV like we do.

 The campsites are usually well spaced out with hedges separating them; although the campsites are often smaller than sites in California, they feel better maintained.
 The bathrooms are usually very nice with free hot showers.
 Many of the state parks are free to enter, so you can spend the day exploring nearby parks at no cost.